shavavo/IntegratedLanguage/README.md

-# Integrated-Language
+# IntegratedLanguage

-Integrated Language allows you to seamlessly integrate your language learning by translating words on the website you are viewing.
-By selecting the Language and difficulty, this extension will replace nouns, common phrases, and certain verbs with the language and frequency you specify.
+IntegratedLanguage allows you to seamlessly integrate your language learning into your everyday internet usage.
+You simply select the target language and the difficulty, and this extension will reinvent boring vocabulary practice by translating small bits of the web pages you visit every day.
+Hover over these translated bits to view the original English.

-Integrated Language is easy to use.
-Simply select the language you want to learn, the difficulty (frequency of translations), hit start, and watch your page transform.
-To view the original English, hover over the item.
+You can also connect your Quizlet account with the extension to save the foreign words you encounter.
+After connecting to your Quizlet account, just choose the set you want to save words to and click on a translated word in a web page to add it to your set.
+Included is a quick flashcard view for easy review of the words you've saved.

+Hopefully with IntegratedLanguage, learning a new language's vocabulary will no longer be a chore.

 View the extension in action here: https://www.youtube.com/watch?v=A4fJ7nEU6Ms